 Heather Lindsley’s work has appeared in The Magazine of Fantasy and Science Fiction, Asimov’s, and Strange Horizons.
 Her fiction has also been in John Joseph Adams’s dystopian anthology Brave New Worlds, in Year’s Best SF 12, edited by David G. Hartwell and Kathryn Cramer, and in Talking Back, edited by L. Timmel Duchamp.
 She has been featured on Escape Pod as a writer and on Podcastle as a reader, and her stories have appeared in Polish, Romanian, Russian, and French translations.

 Holly Lopez lives in Charlotte, NC with her husband, pampered Doberman, and the growing number of offbeat characters mulling about in her head.
 Her work has appeared in Plots With Guns and Charlotte Viewpoint.

 Jessica McHugh is an author of speculative fiction spanning the genre from horror and alternate history to young adult.
-A 2013 Pulp Ark nominee, she has devoted herself to novels, short stories, poetry, and playwriting.
-Jessica has had seventeen books published in five years, including her bestseller, Rabbits in the Garden, the gritty coming-of-age thriller, Pins, and the start to her edgy YA series The Darla Decker Diaries.
+She has had seventeen books published in six years, including her bestselling Post Mortem Press thriller, Rabbits in the Garden, and the first two books in her edgy YA series from Evolved Publishing, The Darla Decker Diaries.
 More info on her speculations and publications can be found at JessicaMcHughBooks.com.